highfive-devs/highfive/doc/installation.md

     [100%] Linking CXX executable dummy
     /usr/bin/c++ ... -o dummy -Wl,-rpath,${HDF5_ROOT}/lib ${HDF5_ROOT}/lib/libhdf5.so.310.0.0 ...

-Pay attention to the semi-colon (not colon like the rest of Linux) used to separate directories in `CMAKE_PREFIX_PATH`.
+Pay attention to the semicolon (not colon like the rest of Linux) used to separate directories in `CMAKE_PREFIX_PATH`.
 If this worked you should be set to either copy the instruction to your "real" project, or start developing the rest of your project.